Animal death doesn’t usually attract sympathy because animals are always killed, mainly for food for non-vegetarians.

 His cause of death was given as exhaustion from being overworked.
 Several condemnations trailed the death of Kanakota, with animal rights activists in Sri Lanka demanding the passage of animal rights bills to end cruelty against animals.

-Social media users paid tributes to the elephants while online petitions calling for justice for Kanakota generated thousands of signatures, with many people urging the government to enact laws to prevent the use of elephants for transportation in the tourism industry in Sri Lanka.
+Social media users paid tribute to the elephants, and online petitions calling for justice for Kanakota generated thousands of signatures.
+Many people urged the government to enact laws to prevent the use of elephants for transportation in the tourism industry in Sri Lanka.